Terminal One: Window Restoration Project

 We're always striving to improve operations and the guest experience at FLL.
 In recent years, Terminal 4 has added 12 new gates to provide more destination options for passengers as part of an ongoing modernization and expansion project.

-Next year, two more will open for a total of 12 international and two domestic gates overall.
+In 2019, two more will open for a total of 12 international and two domestic gates overall.
 Another recent milestone was the opening of the new Concourse G with its modern guest amenities and enhanced shopping and dining venues.
-And more improvements are coming in 2019 including new U.S. Customs and Border Protection functionality, advanced baggage handling system equipment, a new “meet-and-greet” area and additional passenger queuing space.
+And more improvements are coming this year including new U.S. Customs and Border Protection functionality, advanced baggage handling system equipment, a new “meet-and-greet” area and additional passenger queuing space.

 Celebrating New Leading-Edge Baggage Claim Capabilities